Best paint color for media room (Full Guide)

 Dark brown and grey

 Brown and grey are two popular choices for media room paint colors.
-Brown has a warm and inviting feeling, while grey is more neutral and versatile.
+Brown is warm and inviting, while grey is more neutral and versatile.
 If you can’t decide between the two, why not try painting one wall brown and the other grey?

 Once you turn off the lights and watch a movie, these colors blend perfectly with the scene and make it more enjoyable.
 Almost like visiting the movie theatres!